ThatRustySpoonMate/PokePython/Pokemon/Data/Readme.txt

 StatusAmount(used for healing pokemon) > int
 Target = self/other (only applies to status effect) StatusEffect > String
-{means that you can have up to three as long as they are separated by "/"}
+{means that you can have an unlimited amount as long as they are separated by "/"}

 List of avaliable status effects
 - paralyze